Chapter 9 - MIDWINTER AND ITS WORK

 The rise and fall of the tide is coincident with the movements of a perpendicular wire to which the Float is attached.
 The Wheel is revolved, and through wire connections (indicated above) displaces vertically the Pen.
 This traces a record on paper folded on the drum which is driven by clockwork.
 In all weathers, the box was enveloped in drift-proof canvas.

-pure.
-The chaste whiteness of the snow and the velvet blackness
+intensely pure.
+The chaste whiteness of the snow and the velvet

-of the rocks belong to days of snowy nimbus enshrouding the horizon.
+blackness of the rocks belong to days of snowy nimbus enshrouding

-When the sky has broken into cloudlets of fleece, their edges are
+the horizon.
+When the sky has broken into cloudlets of fleece,

 The clouds have opened into rifts and the sun is setting in the north-west.
 The widening spaces in the zenith are azure, and low in the north they are emerald.
 Scenic changes are swift.
 Above the mounting plateau a lofty arch of clear sky has risen, flanked by roseate clouds.
 Far down in the south it is tinged with indigo and ultramarine, washed with royal purple paling onwards into cold violet and greyish-blue.

 Soon the north is unveiled.
 The liquid globe of sun has departed, but his glory still remains.
 Down from the zenith his colours descend through greenish-blue, yellowish-green, straw-yellow, light terra-cotta to a diffuse brick-red; each reflected in the dull sheen of freezing sea.
 Out on the infinite horizon float icebergs in a mirage of mobile gold.
 The Barrier, curving to east and west, is a wall of delicate pink overlaid with a wondrous mauve--the rising plateau.
 A cold picture--yet it awakens the throb of inborn divinity.